syntrahq/NorthLineLauncher/README.md

 No. NorthLine installs and launches the Windows version of Steam in a managed runtime.

-### Do I need to know Wine?
+### Do I need to install Wine myself?

-For 0.9 Beta, you need a compatible Wine installation available on your Mac.
-NorthLine still handles the Steam-focused launcher flow and diagnostics, but fully automatic one-click runtime setup is planned for a future update.
+No. NorthLine installs Wine and Game Porting Toolkit automatically in the background with a single tap.
+No Terminal, no Homebrew knowledge, no manual downloads required.

 ### Can I use Epic Games or Battle.net?

-No. The beta is Steam-only.
+No. NorthLine is Steam-only by design.

 ### Is this a CrossOver replacement?

 No. CrossOver is a broad Windows app compatibility product.
-NorthLine is a focused Steam launcher.
+NorthLine is a focused Steam launcher built for Apple Silicon.

 ### Where are logs stored?